Managed Services Contract (MSC) for Microsoft Partners

-Also known as a Managed Services Contract
+Also known as a Managed Services Agreement

 If you’re providing support and/or managing systems, you’ll need to ensure that your template is tailored to your needs.
 Support terms are different from build terms, so you’ll need a specialised approach – we can help you with that.

-What is a Managed Services Agreement (MSA)?
+What is a Managed Services Contract (MSC)?

 It’s ideal for medium-sized deals, where your customer may already have some in-house capability or the service is not business critical.

 Frequently Asked Questions

 Q: Can a customer cancel a Managed Services Contract?

 A: Yes.
 A Managed Services Contract will outline all scenarios and procedures for terminating an agreement.
 It is, of course, not as straightforward as clicking “cancel” like you would for normal subscriptions.
 If either party could terminate for convenience, the other party could be left financially exposed.
 In our MSC for instance, a party must give 3 month’s notice to cancel the “auto-renew”.